 When you look at what even major hosting companies—such as GoDaddy, Bluehost, or HostGator—offer for their managed products, things aren’t too different.
 There are always some discrepancies between products but overall Liquid Web is still within a reasonable range.

 Although having said that…yeah, quite a few products are on the pricier side.
 Dedicated hosting starts at $199 a month and continues to $599 a month with additional custom solutions available, for example.

 Despite some of the prices, Liquid Web has a strength in the variety it offers.
 To use dedicated hosting as an example again: the aforementioned price range spreads across 7 products.
 These products range from having 4 cores and 16 GB of RAM (the first tier) to 24 cores and 64 GB of RAM.

-You can choose between having a single processor or a dual processor, choose what backup drives you want, and you can even choose from servers in the central or Eastern United States, or in Europe (though the latter two have less products to choose from).
+You can choose between having a single processor or a dual processor, choose what backup drives you want, and you can even choose from servers in the central or Eastern United States, or in Europe (though the latter two have fewer products to choose from).

 Liquid Web also has really good cloud options: Cloud VPS, Cloud Dedicated, Private Cloud, or Cloud Sites.
 Note on the last one: Cloud Sites span physical and virtual servers, which let them scale easily if you’re anticipating growth.

 Cloud Sites lets you go with unlimited sites, and the Cloud Dedicated Servers are also highly scalable.
 I think the Cloud VPS products are a bit pricey, but the features are pretty solid with a lot of SSD disk space and bandwidth, plus unlimited sites, root access, CDN, and more.